 As you already know, there are a lot of moving pieces and parts to this whole idea of becoming proficient working a cow.
 The most efficient learning approach I know is to break those pieces down into bite size chunks and tackle them one at a time.

 The purpose of this article is to address a very important part of the cow puzzle … how to tell “good” cow behavior from “bad” cow behavior.

 When you scroll down, you’ll see a list of desirable and undesirable cow behaviors.
 These cow characteristics are noted in the context of herdwork with a group of cattle.
 Enjoy!

-Desirable Cow Characteristics and Behaviors
+Desirable Cow Characteristics and Behaviors by Barb

 1 – Interested in the horse and moves away from the horse easily

 The cow sees the horse, pauses, looks and then walks on at an even gait.
 The more the cow looks back to “check out” the horse, typically the better the cow.

 Avoid: A cow that moves quickly away from a horse and pushes aggressively through the herd.
 Also avoid a cow that allows a horse to get close to him without moving.

 2 – Appears “soft” in his body language